lzenner/garroen/garroen/readme.garroen.english.txt

 ------------------------------------------------------------------------
 USED TOOLS AND RESSOURCES
 ------------------------------------------------------------------------
-The Transitions Mod was created using the resources provided by the IESDP (https://gibberlings3.github.io/iesdp/index.htm) and with the following software:
+The Garroen Mod was created using the resources provided by the IESDP (https://gibberlings3.github.io/iesdp/index.htm) and with the following software:

 * Near Infinity			https://github.com/Argent77/NearInfinity/releases/latest
 * WeiDU					http://www.weidu.org